Giovanni-VC/tic-tac-toe/README.md

 A tic-tac-toe game made in python to play against the computer through the command line.
 The user chooses the position of the board which are identified with numbers from 1 to 9.
 At each turn, the resulting board is shown.

+The project is still in development and the next updates will focus on the following tasks:

+- [ ] Local multiplayer
+- [ ] Score
+- [ ] Check for draw

 ## Getting Started

 ### Dependencies